11 Best Microscopes for Kids: Reviews and Buying Guide

 Educational Insights GeoSafari Jr. Talking Microscope

 The Educational Insights GeoSafari Jr. Talking Microscope isn’t a real microscope like others on this list.
-It’s an interactive toy in which your little ones will learn a host of fascinating facts about plants and animals while working their way through the set of 20+ included slides.
+It’s an interactive toy in which your little ones will learn many fascinating facts about plants and animals while working their way through the set of 20+ included slides.

 Yet that’s not to say that this isn’t great in its own right.